Student Services and Resources

 registrar.utoronto.ca/transcripts

 A transcript is an official document outlining a student's academic record.
 It contains a summary of academic activities at the University of Toronto, including a listing of all courses attempted and grades received.
-In addition to information about the student’s academic status, including a record of suspension and refusal of further registration and completion of degree requirements.
+In addition to information about the student’s academic status, including a record of suspension, refusal of further registration and completion of degree requirements.
 Course results are added to each student’s record at the end of the session.
 Individual courses from which a student withdraws within the normal time limit are not shown.

 The official transcript is certified by the University Registrar, bearing the University Registrar’s signature.
 The University of Toronto produces its official transcript in an electronic (eTranscript) format.
 Transcript requests should be submitted through ACORN.
 If access to ACORN is not available, requests may also be made online through the University Registrar's Office.
 A fee is charged for each transcript.
 Transcripts are not issued for students who have outstanding financial obligations to the University.

-Additional Faculty Student Services & Resources
+U of T Engineering Student Services & Resources

 Engineering Accessibility Advisor